rubendsa/rubendsa.github.io/_pages/index.md

 ---

 Hey there!
 Welcome to my personal site.
-Come take a look around :).
 Previously, I worked on the Robotics team at OpenAI focused on simulation, control, and generalizable robotic platforms.
-Over the last few years, I’ve worked on the development of shapeshifting unmanned aerial vehicles, focusing on modeling and control.
-Before that I worked on extremum seeking DC-DC converters for solar-powered UAVs, and before that I worked on tissue heart valves and automation at medical device companies.
+During my Ph.D, I worked on the development of high endurance solar powered and shapeshifting UAVs, and before that I worked on custom automation for tissue heart valves at medical device companies.

 **Education:**
 - **University of Minnesota**